metomi/rose/sphinx/api/configuration/file-creation.rst

            source=git:machine01:/data/user/my_repo_name::etc/my_file::7261bff4d9a6c582ec759ef52c46dd794fe8794e

-         You should set ``git config uploadpack.allowFilter true`` and ``git config uploadpack.allowAnySHA1InWant true`` on repositories
+         You should set ``git config uploadpack.allowFilter true`` and optionally ``git config uploadpack.allowAnySHA1InWant true`` on
-         if you are setting them up to pull from.
+         repositories if you are setting them up to pull from.
       :opt rsync: This scheme is useful for pulling a file or directory from a remote host using ``rsync`` via ``ssh``.
 A URI should have the form ``HOST:PATH``.